What are the top ten SIEM use cases? Why should your enterprise invest in this critical detection-based cybersecurity solution?

 Other important components to this SIEM use cases include increased visibility throughout the network and secure log storage.

 SIEM provides comprehensive auditing and reporting; often, they provide out-of-the-box reports for governmental and industrial compliance mandates.
-Through log collection, your solution can collect the logs in a manner specific compliance requirements and audit them in a suitable format.
+Through log collection, your solution can collect the logs in a manner with specific compliance requirements and audit them in a suitable format.

 Additionally, many SIEM solutions can automatically generate compliance reports and detect unauthorized network connections.